CHAPTER 13. COMMITTEES

 (n) Schools and secondary education

-(o) Schools for the blind
+(o) Special Schools

-(q) State and public libraries
+(p) State and public libraries

-(r) Vocational-technical education
+(q) Vocational-technical education

 (4) Environmental Quality Committee, all matters related to: